cvickery/program_codes/README.md

 # Registered Programs
-Academic Program information from NYS Department of Education for academic programs at Queens College of CUNY.
+Academic Program information from NYS Department of Education for registered academic programs.

-Scrape the NYS DOE website to extract information for all academic programs registered for Queens College.
+Scrape the NYS DOE website to extract information for all academic programs registered for any CUNY college.